zerospiel/docs/docs/admin/regional-clusters/regional-cluster-registration.md

 ## After the Region is Created

-Once the Region object is created:
+Once you create the `Region` object within the management cluster:

 * The regional core components and enabled providers start installing on the regional cluster automatically.
-* You can monitor the Region’s status and readiness using `kubectl wait`, for example:
+* You can monitor the Region's status and readiness using `kubectl wait`.
+For example:

 ```bash
 kubectl wait --for=condition=Ready=True region/<region-name>
 ```

-Once the Region is ready, you can start creating `Credentials` and deploy clusters in that region.
-See:
+Once the `Region` is ready, you can start creating `Credentials` and deploy clusters in that region.
+For more infromation, see:
 [Creating Credential in Region](creating-credential-in-region.md).